 - Email/Text Faculty: Lets you contact everyone shown on the report (this is filter-sensitive).

-- Export: You can export either ID Cards or a filter-sensitive spreadsheet of the faculty shown on the report.
+- Export: You can export either ID Cards or a filter-sensitive spreadsheet or database of the faculty shown on the report.

-The Students reports represent every student with an enrollment status in any of the term's courses.
-Dashboard gives you student stats in graph form.
+The Students report represents every student with an enrollment status in any of the term's courses.
+You can also get at this information from a few different angles using the Enrollments report in Academics > Reporting.

 - Jack Terwilliger is enrolled only in Undergraduate courses.
 He appears on the report only once.